Alaska Airlines Flight 261: Wreckage recovery and analysis

+The Austin-class amphibious transport dock USS Cleveland (LPD-7) assisted in recovery operations.

 Using side-scan sonar, remotely operated vehicles, and a commercial fishing trawler, workers recovered about 85% of the fuselage (including the tail section) and a majority of the wing components.
-In addition, both engines, as well as the flight data recorder (FDR) and CVR were retrieved.
+In addition, both engines, as well as the flight data recorder and Cockpit Voice Recorder, were retrieved.
 All wreckage recovered from the crash site was unloaded at the Seabees' Naval Construction Battalion Center Port Hueneme, California, for examination and documentation by NTSB investigators.
 Both the horizontal stabilizer trim system jackscrew (also referred to as "acme screw") and the corresponding acme nut, through which the jackscrew turns, were found.
 The jackscrew was constructed from case-hardened steel and is 22 in long and 1.5 in in diameter.
 The acme nut was constructed from a softer copper alloy containing aluminum, nickel, and bronze.
 As the jackscrew rotates, it moves up or down through the (fixed) acme nut, and this linear motion moves the horizontal stabilizer for the trim system.
-Upon subsequent examination, the jackscrew was found to have metallic filaments wrapped around it, which were later determined to be the remains of the acme-nut thread.
+Upon subsequent examination, the jackscrew was found to have metallic filaments wrapped around it, which were later determined to be the remains of the acme nut thread.

-The later analysis estimated that 90% of the thread in the acme nut had already worn away previously and that it had finally stripped out during the flight while en route to San Francisco.
-Once the thread had failed, the horizontal stabilizer assembly was subjected to aerodynamic forces that it was not designed to withstand, leading to the complete failure of the overstressed stabilizer assembly.
-Based on the time since the last inspection of the jackscrew assembly, the NTSB determined that the acme-nut thread had deteriorated at 0.012 in per 1000 flight hours, much faster than the expected wear of 0.001 in per 1000 flight‑hours.
-Over the course of the investigation, the NTSB considered a number of potential reasons for the substantial amount of deterioration of the nut thread on the jackscrew assembly, including the substitution by Alaska Airlines (with the approval of the aircraft manufacturer McDonnell Douglas) of Aeroshell 33 grease instead of the previously approved lubricant, Mobilgrease 28.
-It was found that the use of Aeroshell 33 was not a factor in this accident.
+The later analysis estimated that 90% of the thread in the acme nut had already worn away previously, and that it had finally stripped out during the flight while en route to San Francisco.
+Once the thread had failed, the horizontal stabilizer assembly was subjected to aerodynamic forces that it was not designed to withstand, leading to the complete failure of the stabilizer assembly.
+Based on the time since the last inspection of the jackscrew assembly, the NTSB determined that the acme nut thread had deteriorated at 0.012 in per 1,000 flight hours, much faster than the expected wear of 0.001 in per 1,000 flight‑hours.
+Over the course of the investigation, the NTSB considered a number of potential reasons for the substantial amount of deterioration of the nut thread on the jackscrew assembly, including the substitution by Alaska Airlines (with the approval of the aircraft manufacturer McDonnell Douglas) of AeroShell 33 grease instead of the previously approved lubricant, Mobilgrease 28.
+The use of AeroShell 33 was found not to be a factor in this accident.
 Insufficient lubrication of the components was also considered as a reason for the wear.
 Examination of the jackscrew and acme nut revealed that no effective lubrication was present on these components at the time of the accident.
 Ultimately, the lack of lubrication of the acme-nut thread and the resultant excessive wear were determined to be the direct causes of the accident.
 Both of these circumstances resulted from Alaska Airlines' attempts to cut costs.